tameTNT/lucahuelle-wjecgce-compsci-unit5/README.md

 (gce-unit-5) C:\...\dir>python main.py --help
 ```

-Extra explanatory detail on these functions is provided further below.
+Extra explanatory detail on the functions listed from this help command are provided further below.

+_NB: To deactivate the venv and return to the normal command line simply type `exit`._

 ### _IMPORTANT_: Completed features